pyk595/tp/docs/DeveloperGuide.md

 #### Implementation

-Each `Person` object contains its own set of `Tag` objects, and the `Tag` objects is not referenced and stored by other `Person` objects, even if the same `Tag` is used multiple `Person` objects.
+Each `Person` object contains its own set of `Tag` objects, and the `Tag` objects are not referenced and stored by other `Person` objects, even if the same `Tag` is used by multiple `Person` objects.
 However, there is a data structure in `AddressBook`, `UniqueTagList` to keep track of every unique `Tag` objects used in the _application_, in order to implement the command to list all existing tags.
 The class diagram below shows how the tagging feature is implemented in the Model component.